GoogleChrome/web.dev/src/site/content/en/learn/css/spacing/index.md

 {% Img
 src="image/VbAJIREinuYvovrBzzvEyZOpw5w1/PJfvU46GbvkmIYD5ueTb.png",
-alt="A diagram of the four main areas of the box model.
-The content box, padding box, border box and margin box", width="800", height="547" %}
+alt="A diagram of the four main areas of the box model.", width="800", height="547" %}